Koxie (singer)

 Laure Cohen, known by her stage name Koxie, is a French singer of Tunisian origin, who came to prominence through her 2007 hit "Garçon" that topped the French Official Singles Chart.
 She was born in Neuilly-sur-Seine, Hauts-de-Seine département west of Paris on 26 February 1977.
 She released her self-titled debut album Koxie in 2007.
 She is signed since June 2007 to AZ French record label affiliated with Universal Music France.

 Career

 She started in hip hop music very early.
-She went to New York where she studies acting and dancing in Broadway Dance Center.
+She went to New York where she studied acting and dancing in Broadway Dance Center.
 Upon graduation, she returned to France opening her own studio FAME in 1998, an arts school covering theater, music, dance and cinema.
 She has also shot a number of short films, most notably Les Mauvais Joueurs in 2005.